DanishShaikh18/DanishShaikh18/README.md

 - **Multi-Agent Workflows:** Using LangGraph to experiment with multi-step reasoning pipelines that route queries logically.
 - **Backend Services:** Developing FastAPI backends to serve AI models and manage data flow.
 - **Cloud Exploration:** Progressively learning GCP, Terraform, Github Actions and Kubernetes to understand how AI applications are hosted and scaled in the real world.
-- **LLM Evaluation:** Using LLM-as-a-judge frameworks to test response quality and measure hallucination risks.

 ---